brandoncc/butler.nvim/README.md

 ### Directory structure

 The main interface file should be located at `lua/butler/interfaces/your-interface.lua`.
-For this filename, you would use:
+For this file name, you would use:

 ```vim
 lua require("butler").setup({ interface = 'your-interface' })